What can we do for you?

 - Attending public meetings - visit our calendar for meeting information

-In 2005, the Colorado General Assembly passed Senate Bill 05-152 (SB05-152), which excludes local governments from entering into the broadband market and prohibits most uses of municipal or county money for infrastructure to improve local broadband service without voter permission.
-More than 100 municipalities have successfully passed ballot initiatives related to SB05-152.
-The Colorado Municipal League (CML) maintains a map of municipalities that have asked their residents to opt out of this restriction.
+In 2005, the Colorado General Assembly passed Senate Bill 05-152 (SB05-152), which excluded local governments from entering into the broadband market and prohibited most uses of municipal or county money for infrastructure to improve local broadband service without voter permission.